 By Employment and Privacy Law Partner, Carl Atkinson

-On 25th May 2018, the General Data Protection Regulation (GDPR) will come into force in the UK implementing what has been described as the biggest change to data protection law in a generation.
+On 25th May 2018, the General Data Protection Regulation (GDPR) will come into force in the UK.
+Implementing the biggest change to data protection law in a generation.

-Businesses which are non-compliant with the new regulation are at risk of facing enforcement action that could potentially damage their public reputation and bank balance.
-The potential upper-limit for fines for non-compliance has increased to 20m Euro or 4% of annual global business turnover – which has not only attracted significant press attention, but has also re-emphasised the importance of data protection at an executive level.
+Non-compliant businesses are at risk of facing enforcement action that could potentially damage their public reputation and bank balance.
+The potential upper-limit for fines for non-compliance has increased to 20m Euro or 4% of annual global business turnover.
+This has re-emphasised the importance of data protection at an executive level.

 What will the GDPR entail?

 - Geographical Scope – the GDPR will significantly expand the scope of the legislation.
-As an example, businesses which process the personal data of residents of the EU will now be subject to compliance regardless of their location.
+Businesses which process the personal data of residents of the EU will now be subject to compliance regardless of location.
 Consequently, software solution businesses located in the US and sub-contractor processors located in India may now be caught by the GDPR.

 - The “death of implied consent” as a basis for processing – many businesses have historically relied upon the “consent” of the data subject as a basis for the processing of their data.
 The GDPR restricts the opportunity to reply upon consent.
-Under the GDPR consent must be specific and informed (pre-ticked “opt-in” boxes on websites of forms are unlikely to be adequate, consent cannot be required in return for a service, for example access to a pub or hotel “free WiFi”.
+Under GDPR consent, it must be specific and informed, businesses cannot require consent in return for a service.
+For example, access to a pub or hotel “free WiFi”.